-There is a certain fact which we will not dispute; we certainly seem to have evolved from a sort of monkey.
+There is a certain fact which I will not dispute; we certainly seem to have evolved from a sort of monkey.
 The similarities in behavior are far too visible and disturbing in some species.

 All these fine art photographs meet strict specifications for their realization and certification as we explain in this page.
 Each of these art prints is a guarantee for you to acquire a durable work that you will never tire of.